A compilation of all the concepts you need to know to become and emailing expert, explained in the simplest way possible.

 Email automation is where a series of emails are sent automatically as part of a schedule.
 The automation part means that the sender doesn’t need to manually click the send button every time – the software will send the email on his or her behalf.
 In certain cases, automation can be triggered by specific events, such as when one of your recipients reads, opens or clicks your email.

-An email blast is a scheduled marketing method that sees email marketing professionals send a ‘blast’ of emails, all at the same time and all with one click of a button.
+An email blast is a scheduled marketing method that sees email marketing professionals send a “blast” of emails, all at the same time and all with one click of a button.
 The emails in the blast are sent to a wide range of recipients, held on the same distribution list and containing similar marketing content.
-As a best practice to avoid spam and increase your email results, you should avoid sending email blasts and rather focus on sending targeted email campaigns.

 Email clients are platforms and pieces of software which enable you to send and receive emails.
 Some contain other tools and features to help schedule and manage email, such as calendars, address boxes and more.